Juniper/nita-webapp/README.md

 See https://github.com/Juniper/nita-webapp/blob/main/docker-compose.yaml for the docker compose file.

-Once you have docker-ce and docker-compose installed do the following steps:
+Once you have docker-ce and docker-compose installed do the following steps as **root**:

 ```bash
 git clone https://github.com/Juniper/nita-webapp